-12. PEER ON PEER ABUSE
+12. CHILD ON CHILD ABUSE

-12.1 The School's approach to Peer or Peer Abuse
+12.1 The School's approach to Child on Child Abuse

-The School has a zero tolerance approach to peer on peer abuse and any reports will be thoroughly investigated; it is never passed off as 'banter', 'just having a laugh' or 'part of growing up'.
-All staff should recognise that children are capable of abusing their peers and must be aware of the School's policy and procedures regarding peer on peer abuse.
+The School has a zero tolerance approach to child on child abuse and any reports will be thoroughly investigated; it is never passed off as 'banter', 'just having a laugh' or 'part of growing up' as this could lead to unacceptable behaviours and unsafe environments.
+All staff should recognise that children are capable of abusing their peers and must be aware of the School's policy and procedures regarding child on child abuse.

-Peer on peer can include, but is not limited to,
+Child on child abuse can include, but is not limited to,

-- bullying (including cyber bullying, prejudice-based and discriminatory bullying), - sexual violence, - sexual harassment and upskirting; - physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm; - consensual and non-consensual sharing of nude or semi-nude images and/or videos; - initiating/hazing type violence and rituals, gender-based violence or assault; - abuse in intimate personal relationships between peers; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.
+- bullying (including cyber bullying, prejudice-based and discriminatory bullying),

+- sexual violence,

+- sexual harassment and upskirting;

+- physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm; - consensual and non-consensual sharing of nude or semi-nude images and/or videos; - initiating/hazing type violence and rituals, gender-based violence or assault; - abuse in intimate personal relationships between peers; - abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse'); - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.

-The is recognition that it is more likely that girls will be victims and boys perpetrators, but all peer-on-peer abuse in unacceptable and will be taken seriously.
+There is recognition that it is more likely that girls will be victims and boys perpetrators, but all child on child abuse is unacceptable and will be taken seriously.
+Support is provided to the victim of the allegation and the perpetrator.

-Peer on peer abuse risk is minimised by clear supervision requirements for staff at break and lunchtimes as well as careful attention to the ethos of kindness and tolerance in the school throughout all lessons and extra-curricular activities, especially in PSHE, assemblies and reflection days.
+Child on child abuse risk is minimised by clear supervision requirements for staff at break and lunchtimes as well as careful attention to the ethos of kindness and tolerance in the school throughout all lessons and extra-curricular activities, especially in PSHE, assemblies and reflection days.
 Staff are trained on the importance of challenging abusive behaviours between peers.

-Peer on peer sexual violence or harassment can happen outside the School.
+Child on child sexual violence or harassment can happen outside the School.
 As with all forms of abuse, the School's duty is to protect a child who has been harmed or is at risk of harm wherever the abuse may have taken place.
-Staff and Governors are trained to report any concerns they have and to be aware that peer on peer abuse can sometimes be a hidden abuse where no report has been made.
-Staff and Governors are trained to identify online peer-on-peer abuse.
+Staff and Governors are trained to report any concerns they have and to be aware that child on child abuse can sometimes be a hidden abuse where no report has been made.
+Staff and Governors are trained to identify online child on child abuse.

-The School will ensure that the victims of peer on peer abuse, any informants and the alleged perpetrator(s) will be fully supported through the pastoral care system and by the Assistant Head Pastoral and relevant HoY or Pastoral Director.
+The School will ensure that the victims of child on child abuse, any informants and the alleged perpetrator(s) will be fully supported through the pastoral care system and by the Assistant Head Pastoral and relevant Head of Year or Pastoral Director.
 The School will ensure staff are aware of the arrangements in place to support the victim, any informant and the alleged perpetrator(s).
 The Chaplain and school counsellor may also be involved as an additional support.
-Allegations will be recorded using the 'My Concern' platform.
+Allegations will be recorded using the CPOMS platform.
 Investigations are to be thorough, including interviews and witness statements.
 Any risks and needs assessment should consider whether there may have been other victims.
 The School understands that the victim will likely find the experience stressful and distressing which is likely to affect their educational attainment.
 This will be exacerbated if the perpetrator(s) attend(s) the same School.